basbeu/OrbitalSwarm/README.md

 # CS-438 OrbitalSwarm

 Orbital Swarm has been developped in the context of course CS-438 given at EPFL.
-It provide a distributed drone simulation.
+It provides a distributed drone simulation.

 To build and run the project.
 You need to have golang installed.
 The project has been developed and tested on go1.14.12 linux/amd64.